Dataset for running a Friedman testAn Excel sheet with both the data and the results can be downloaded by clicking on the button below:

 The first table displays the Friedman's Q statistic and the corresponding p-value.
 The p-value tells us that the probability of rejecting the null hypothesis although it is correct is lower than 0.0001.
 In that case we can conclude that we can securely reject the null hypothesis that there is no difference between the cheeses.

 The next results allow to identify which cheeses are different from the others, as one would do with multiple comparisons tests in ANOVA.
-To take into account the fact that there are multiple comparisons on k groups, the Bonferroni correction is used.
+To take into account the fact that there are multiple comparisons on k groups, the Nemenyi's procedure is used.
 From the summary table below we see that the cheeses 2 and 3, and 1 and 3 are identified as different.
 Looking back at the data, the 3rd cheese is clearly the hardest cheese.

 Not sure you chose the right test?
 This guide will let you know.